SvenGroot/Ookii.CommandLine/docs/Migrating.md

 ## Breaking API changes from version 3.0

-- It's strongly recommended to use [source generation](SourceGeneration.md) unless you cannot meet the requirements.
+- It's strongly recommended to apply the [`GeneratedParserAttribute`][] to your arguments classes unless you cannot meet the requirements for [source generation](SourceGeneration.md).
 - The `CommandLineArgumentAttribute.ValueDescription` property has been replaced by the [`ValueDescriptionAttribute`][] attribute.
 This new attribute is not sealed, enabling derived attributes e.g. to load a value description from a localized resource.